TigerGraph-DevLabs/mlworkbench-docs/README.md

 # Tutorials for TigerGraph ML Workbench

+**Update**
+This repo is deprecated.
+Please refer to https://github.com/tigergraph/graph-ml-notebooks for more recent docs.

 **Note**: The `main` branch is under active development and might contain breaking changes since the latest release.
 For docs most relavant to a specific version of the ML Workbench, please check out the corresponding branch, e.g., the `1.0` branch for ML Workbench v1.0.x.

 ## Repository Organization and Content